This privacy statement tells you what to expect when we collect personal information.

 This privacy notice does not cover information gathered on other websites outside our control.

-Requests for information about our privacy statement can be emailed to the Data Protection Compliance Team at email@example.com or by writing to:
+Requests for information about our privacy statement can be emailed to the supporter care team at:

 Data Protection Compliance Team

 New Anstey House

 For a more detailed list of what information we collect and how it is used you can visit the Information Commissioner’s Office (ICO) website and view our registry entry.
 Our registration number is Z4605447